luxonis/depthai-python/docs/source/samples/calibration_flash_v5.rst

 Calibration Flash v5
 ====================

-This example shows how to flash calibration data (version 5 of EEPROM data).
+This example shows how to flash calibration data of version 5 (gen1 calibration data) to the device.

 .. rubric:: Similiar samples: